Click for homepage

 Bulk encryption devices

-In the 1980s, when computers were beginning to emerge in civil companies as well as in military environments, it became increasingly necessary for wireless and wired links, to carry not only the data of a single computer, but complete data bundles, from multiple device simultaneously, often including speech and facsimile (fax) data.
+In the 1980s, when computers were beginning to emerge in civil companies as well as in military environments, it became increasingly necessary for wireless and wired links, to carry not only the data of a single computer, but complete bundles from multiple devices simultaneously, often including speech and facsimile (fax) data.
 Such devices are commonly known as bulk encryptors.

 Bulk encryption devices on this website